Learning-to-defer for sequential medical decision-making under uncertainty: Related Work Background

 \paragraph{Policy Improvement with Expert Supervision.} \citet{NEURIPS2020_daf64245} use hypothesis testing to assess whether, at each state, a policy from a human expert would improve value estimates over a target policy \emph{during training} to improve the target policy.
 In contrast, our work identifies the value of \emph{delaying deferral to a human expert at test time}.
-Additionally, while expert supervision can significantly help during model development, such updates to policies may not be feasible, especially in deployment settings.
-In such cases, learning-to-defer with respect to a fixed target policy will be crucial for practical decision-making.
-Other works such as \citet{ chandak2020optimizing,chandak2020towards} focus on safe policy optimization and improvement in a non-stationary MDP setting.
-In particular, \citet{chandak2020towards} assume that the non-stationarity in an MDP is governed by an exogenous process, or that past actions do not impact the underlying non-stationarity.
-Our work differs in two ways: first, we posit that model misspecification not only affects our estimates of the probability of deferring to an expert at each time step, but also affects the underlying uncertainty.
-In the sequential setting, this non-stationarity leads to \emph{propagated uncertainty} that grows with time for longer term decisions.
-Second, we propose incorporating human expertise by deferring to a domain expert such that \emph{future stochasticity can be controlled}.
+Improvements using expert supervision are unlikely to be always feasible due to safety and regulatory constraints.
+Learning-to-defer with respect to a fixed target policy is crucial as a safeguard.
+Some works focus on safe policy improvement in a non-stationary MDP setting \citep{ chandak2020optimizing,chandak2020towards}. \citet{chandak2020towards} assume that the non-stationarity is governed by an exogenous process, and so past actions do not impact the underlying non-stationarity.
+Our work differs in two ways: first, we argue that model misspecification, specifically ignoring non-stationarity induced by (deferral) actions, affects the likelihood of future deferrals.
+Accounting for this non-stationarity is crucial to avoid costly deferrals.
+Second, we incorporate human expertise by explicitly measuring the impact of delaying deferral.